yukiegosapporo/carbontribe_page/content/book/what_is_nft.md

 ✅ Automated Retirement
-Smart contracts ensure that carbon credits are automatically retired upon use, delivering real impact without delays.
+Smart contracts ensure that digital assets are automatically retired upon use, delivering real impact without delays.

 ✅ Increased Liquidity
-NFT-based carbon credits can be bought, sold, and retired more efficiently, improving market efficiency and accessibility.
+NFT-based digital assets can be bought, sold, and retired more efficiently, improving market efficiency and accessibility.